 Dustin Williams, the Pima County School Superintendent, serves as the governing board.
 Shelly Duran is the Pima Accommodation District Principal.

-The CAPE schools’ mission is to create a challenging and rewarding curriculum for all students transiting through the juvenile court and jail detention facilities.
-This mission encompasses the ideas of fostering positive choices, problem solving, critical thinking skills, accountability, respectful boundaries, communication, socialization, and personal growth in a safe, secure environment.
+The CAPE schools’ mission is to create a challenging and rewarding curriculum for all students transitioning through the juvenile court and jail detention facilities.
+This mission encompasses the ideas of fostering positive choices, problem-solving, critical thinking skills, accountability, respectful boundaries, communication, socialization, and personal growth in a safe, secure environment.

-CAPE classes are conducted in three age and skill appropriate classrooms within the Detention Center.
-The school programs are individually focused.
+CAPE classes are divided by middle school and high school ages.
+The school programs are uniquely designed for the individual needs of students.
 All students are assessed academically and placed in individualized education curriculum that is tailored to meet their needs and ensure the continuation of their educational services with minimum interruption.
 All entering students are administered the A+ Learning Link within 48 hours of their arrival in the Detention Center.
 A+ Learning Link is a valid and reliable formative assessment that measures a student’s existing knowledge, comprehension, and mastery of basic skills in language arts and mathematics for grades one through eight.
 The tests and results are calibrated to the Lexile Framework® for Reading and the Quantile Framework® for Mathematics and are aligned to state standards and objectives.

 CAPE offers a low student to staff ratio in order to ensure that every student individualized assistance.
 Due to the constantly changing population of the Detention Center, CAPE is an open entry/open exit program.